NFL linebacker Mychal Kendricks charged with insider trading

 - Under pressure, Trump tersely recognizes McCain, lowers flag WATCH

 “While I didn’t fully understand all of the details of the illegal trades, I knew it was wrong, and I wholeheartedly regret my actions,” he said in the statement.
-He also claimed he didn’t take any of the profits for himself, but didn’t elaborate on where the money when.
+He also claimed he didn’t take any of the profits for himself but didn’t elaborate on where the money went.

 “I am committed to repaying all of the funds gained illegally and accept the consequences of my actions,” he said.